OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Introduction

 There has been extensive research on 3D model generation.
-However, most of this research focuses on creating computer-discretized forms of 3D shapes, such as 3D point clouds\cite{achlioptas2018learning, yang2018foldingnet, mo2019structurenet, yang2019pointflow, cai2020learning}, voxelized shapes\cite{girdhar2016learning, wu2016learning, li2017grass, liao2018deep}, polygon meshes\cite{groueix2018papier, wang2018pixel2mesh, nash2020polygen}, and levelset fields\cite{chen2019learning, mescheder2019occupancy, park2019deepsdf, chen2020bsp, wu2020pq}.
-This approach neglects the essence of 3D shape design—the drawing process.
-In practical applications, the generated models often do not fully meet the requirements, and other steps in the production process may necessitate design modifications.
-Consequently, modifications to the generated models are frequently needed.
-However, due to the absence of the drawing process, modifying these models can be less efficient than manually modeling from scratch, making these methods challenging to apply in real-world scenarios.
+Most of this research focuses on creating computer-discretized forms of 3D shapes, such as 3D point clouds\cite{achlioptas2018learning, yang2018foldingnet, mo2019structurenet, yang2019pointflow, cai2020learning}, voxelized shapes\cite{girdhar2016learning, wu2016learning, li2017grass, liao2018deep}, polygon meshes\cite{groueix2018papier, wang2018pixel2mesh, nash2020polygen}, and levelset fields\cite{chen2019learning, mescheder2019occupancy, park2019deepsdf, chen2020bsp, wu2020pq}.
+This approach focuses on the application of precise 3D point cloud models in cyberspace, neglecting the essence of 3D shape design—the drawing process, and therefore is not suitable for the design stage of 3D models.
+With the development of neural networks, some studies have emerged focusing on generating 3D shapes based on points and surfaces.
+SolidGen\cite{jayaraman2022solidgen} and ComplexGen\cite{guo2022complexgen} generate B-rep models, while Point2Cyl\cite{uy2022point2cyl}, DeepCAD\cite{wu2021deepcad}, and Free2CAD\cite{li2022free2cad} generate CAD command sequences.
+In practical design workflows, generated 3D models often do not fully meet design requirements and need modifications due to production processes like draft angles and forging.
+Without the drawing process, these modifications can be less efficient than manually modeling from scratch, making these methods challenging to apply.
+Additionally, these models often have input limitations, such as requiring existing 3D point clouds or detailed hand-drawn information in isometric views.

-To address this issue, some studies have emerged with the development of neural networks.
-Since 3D shapes are still based on 2D sketches, these studies can be divided into 2D sketch generation and 3D CAD model generation.
-SketchGraphs\cite{seff2020sketchgraphs} provides a dataset of constrained 2D sketches, CurveGen and TurtleGen\cite{willis2021engineering} generate closed curve sketches, and CADL\cite{ganin2021computer} uses language models to generate sketches.
-For 3D model generation, SolidGen\cite{jayaraman2022solidgen} and ComplexGen\cite{guo2022complexgen} generate B-rep models, while Point2Cyl\cite{uy2022point2cyl}, DeepCAD\cite{wu2021deepcad}, and Free2CAD\cite{li2022free2cad} generate CAD command sequences.
-It is worth noting that these models often have significant input limitations.
-For example, they may require existing 3D point clouds, may not accept inputs to limit how to generate, or require isometric hand-drawn sketches.
-These constraints significantly differ from existing manual modeling workflows, making it challenging to apply them in production processes.